teachermanalex/predix-django/README.md

 # Setting up your environment

-Before you begin, download VirtualBox from <a href="https://www.virtualbox.org/wiki/Downloads">here</a>.
+Before you begin,
+download VirtualBox from <a href="https://www.virtualbox.org/wiki/Downloads">here</a>, and download Vagrant from <a href="https://www.vagrantup.com/downloads.html">here</a>.

 * Clone this repo and cd into the directory.
 Run ```cd django-predix```
 * Run ```vagrant up```.
 This will create a Virtual Machine with the tools you will need to run this application.